isomerpages/csc-knowledge/_ethos-issue-26/Social Norm Nudges and Social Sensemaking: Lessons for Policymakers.md

 <h3>What is social sensemaking and why does it matter?</h3>

-<p>Behavioural nudging is a popular tool for policymakers, but research suggests that social sensemaking may reduce their effectiveness.1 Social sensemaking is when individuals try to infer the intent behind the choice architect's decision and what their decision would signal to the choice architect and/or other people around them.
+<p>Behavioural nudging is a popular tool for policymakers, but research suggests that social sensemaking may reduce their effectiveness.<sup>1</sup> Social sensemaking is when individuals try to infer the intent behind the choice architect's decision and what their decision would signal to the choice architect and/or other people around them.
 This can forestall the automatic cognitive biases that make nudges effective.
 In some cases, questioning the motives of the choice architect can even lead to backfiring on the intended outcome of  the nudge.</p>

-<p>Under Future of Work, we are leveraging data, and data analytics, to relook at how the public sector should be working in the future, including how public officers interact with, ﬁeld enquiries from, and work alongside citizens.
-The pandemic has changed how we work; it has made us realise that a lot of what we do can be digitalised and carried out online for an enhanced experience.</p>

 <div class="containerbox">